LySabrina/Rating-Finder/README.md

 some Transformer model (ex.
 Hugging Face Transformer and Hugging Faces Models)

 ## How to Run
-Implement API Key at the variables that needs it.
-Look at the comments in the following classes and input the API key:
-1) TrustedReviewScrape
-2) YoutubeService
+1) Create a file called, "application-dev.properties" inside the directory: src/main/resources/
+2) Input the API KEY in this file

-Run the program inside the following:
+Run the main program inside the following:
 - TrustedReviewScrape
 - HIFIScrape